Lab 5: Average Treatment Effects

 Download the R script for this lab (right-click → Save As)

-This lab introduces causal forests as a tool for estimating average treatment effects (ATEs).
-You will compare naive, regression-adjusted, g-computation, and causal forest estimates against known ground-truth effects.
+This lab introduces several ways to estimate average treatment effects (ATEs).
+You will compare naive, regression-adjusted, g-computation, and causal forest estimates against known ground-truth effects, then finish with one short illustration of inverse probability of treatment weighting (IPTW).

 - Why naive estimates of causal effects are biased when confounding is present